jamesrwilliams/flagpole/README.md

 ## Installation

-Add this project source code to your `wp-content/plugins` directory and enable it like you would any other plugin.
+Add this project's source code to your `wp-content/plugins` directory and enable it like you would any other plugin.
 It is also available via [Packagist](https://packagist.org/packages/jamesrwilliams/flagpole) to use with [composer](https://getcomposer.org/).

 ```bash
 composer require jamesrwilliams/flagpole